Hairstyle: Washing

 Stylists often wash a subject's hair first, so that the hair is cut while still slightly damp.
 Compared to dry hair, wet hair can be easier to manage in a cut/style situation because the added weight and surface tension of the water cause the strands to stretch downward and cling together along the hair's length, holding a line and making it easier for the stylist to create a form.
-It is important to note that this method of cutting hair while wet, may be most suitable (or common) for straight hair types.
+This method of cutting hair while wet, may be most suitable (or common) for straight hair types.
 Curly, kinky and other types of hair textures with considerable volume may benefit from cutting while dry, as the hair is in a more natural state and the hair can be cut evenly.

 Cutting

+A video narrating the step by step process of achieving a clean hair cut.

 Hair cutting or hair trimming is intended to create or maintain a specific shape and form.
 There are ways to trim one's own hair but usually another person is enlisted to perform the process, as it is difficult to maintain symmetry while cutting hair at the back of one's head.

 Cutting hair is often done with hair clipper, scissors, and razors.
 Combs and hair grips are often employed to isolate a section of hair which is then trimmed.